The Standards and accompanying guidance notes are available.

 The 2010 review of the Standards was undertaken to determine whether the Standards remain an efficient mechanism for Government to achieve the objectives of the Disability Discrimination Act 1992 in the education sector.
 A report on the Review and the Australian Government response are available below.

 The 2010 review was guided by a discussion paper which outlined the terms of reference and key questions of the review.
 As part of the review process, 200 written submissions were received from organisations and individuals across the country.
-A National roundtable discussions were held with key stakeholders and representative bodies in each capital city.
+National roundtable discussions were held with key stakeholders and representative bodies in each capital city.